Winter Activities in the Mountains

 Head off to find perfect peace in the kind of unspoilt natural scenery which even off-piste skiers don’t get to see – join a nocturnal group outing to experience them beneath a star-lit sky…

 It’s as relaxed (or as demanding) as you want to make it.
 Today’s lightweight snow-shoes (raquettes de neige) incorporate special features to grip securely on steep, snow-covered terrain or even ice.
 Essentially, you just need to know how to distribute your weight in order to get the best out of them.

 Read our feature “Snowshoeing – A Beginner’s Guide“.

 Join a group taster session for absolute beginners – a great way to combine fun with learning.
 You’ll soon gain the few skills required and learn about your surroundings.
 If the group thing isn’t for you, then the classic option is to enlist the services of an ESF (Ecole de Ski Français) instructor or a qualified independent mountain guide whose detailed knowledge will also help you find exactly the kind of terrain you’re looking for.

 Look out for excursions with a difference – full-moon snowshoe walks, on-mountain evening meals followed by snowshoeing down to the village, dusk walks with apéritifs in a mountain hut, animal tracking, etc.

 Dog-Sledding – the call of the wild

 The amount of effort required varies according to the snow conditions.
 Deep snow will require much more strength to control the sled, especially if you come off – we speak from experience!
-In average conditions, the driver (musher) will need good sense of balance and be prepared for the occasional hop-out-and-run moment to assist the dogs over steeper humps (which you might not encounter).
-Meanwhile, the passenger relaxes under a warm blanket and enjoys the ride.
+In average conditions, the driver (musher) will need a good sense of balance and be prepared for the occasional hop-out-and-run moment to assist the dogs over steeper humps (which you might not encounter).
+Meanwhile, the passenger gets to relax under a warm blanket and enjoy the ride.